 - effects of the operation on the environment

-- impact on flora and fauna and the fact that smaller species of wildlife rely on ground cover for their existence
+- impact on flowers and wildlife and the fact that smaller species of wildlife rely on ground cover for their existence

 How often grass verges are cut

 In urban areas, grass verges are normally cut up to five times a year across the full verge.
 However, in the current financial situation, DfI will cut all roadside verges twice in the period April to October.

 Grass on sight lines, at road junctions and bends is cut more frequently as required.